callat-qcd/espressodb/doc-src/features/model-specializations.md

 # More complicated tables

+This section explains how one can build tables such that they are extendable in the future.
+It is presented in the case of [the example project](../example/index).

 ## In which scenario are they helpful
 In science projects it is usually hard if not impossible to plan out each step at the beginning of a project.
 Thus it is important to stay flexible enough to incorporate unexpected changes -- which, on first thought, is not along the notions of using relatively fixed tables.